Artis-Dev/cv-application/README.md

 ## Usage

-- You can use GitHub pages to view an app or start local server
+- Use [GitHub Pages](https://pages.github.com/) to view an app or start local server

   ```sh
   npm start